The Asylum Process in DFW

-- Asylum Interview: USCIS gives the asylum seeker an interview date with an Asylum Officer in Houston, which is usually only a couple of months after the application was received.
+- Asylum Interview: USCIS gives the asylum seeker an interview date with an Asylum Officer in Houston.
+The interview may occur several months to several years after the application was filed with USCIS.

 Asylum seekers often have to return to Houston a couple of weeks after the interview to receive the decision.
-Some are granted asylum (a permanent status) in Houston, and this ends the process.
-In Texas less than 9% of Applicants can be granted asylum during their initial interview in Houston.
+Some are granted asylum in Houston, and this ends the process.
+In 2019 there were 340,810 affirmative asylum cases pending with USCIS and only 27,643 were granted (12%).

-Only asylum seekers who arrive in the country with a valid visa , and do not declare asylum at the boarder are eligible to begin their asylum process with the affirmative interview.
+Only asylum seekers who arrive in the country with a valid visa or have not come into contact with immigration officials, are eligible to begin their asylum process with the affirmative interview.